-Testimonials are also a really powerful way to highlight “word of mouth” advertising too.
+Testimonials are also a really powerful way to highlight “word of mouth” advertising.
 Don’t be afraid to ask for testimonials from clients you’ve worked with in the past.
 Words of praise from happy clients are really valuable for you.

 Add testimonials to your website.
 It will help you stand out.
-Think of it this way, when you’re considering buying a pair of jeans (there are a lot of jean brands out there) and you see a pair you like with a lot of good reviews, it makes you more confident to invest in that particular brand.
+Think of it this way, when you’re considering buying a pair of jeans (there are a lot of jean brands out there) and you see a pair you like with a lot of good reviews, it makes you more confident to invest in that particular brand instead of the others.

 Photography Marketing Tip 6: Grow Your Email List

 Growing your email list is incredibly powerful marketing tool.
 Unlike social media, an email list helps you build your own community of people who genuinely want to hear from you.
 You have complete control over what you share, how often you share it and there’s no algorithm to get in your way.
 Your email subscribers are valuable and you can stay top of mind with them.

 On social media, you have followers.
 This is great, but it’s not the same as having your own email list.
 You don’t have any control over social media platforms.
 They decide when to show your content and when not to.
 They can make changes whenever they want and it can be a real scramble to try and keep up with it all.
 Your favorite platform could also disappear tomorrow causing you to lose the followers and engagement you’ve worked so hard to gain.

 I recommend directing your social media followers to sign up for your emails.
 And, while you’re at it, include a way for people to sign up for your emails on your website.
 Building your email list the best way to keep your people close to you.

 In order to start collecting emails, you will need an email marketing service provider.
 I use Flodesk for collecting my email subscribers.